-Why are all these people marching?
-What do they want?
+- Why were these people marching?

 Segregation is when groups of people are intentionally separated.

-In the mid-1900s, white people and black people were separated by government laws.
+In the mid-1900s, White people and Black people were separated by government laws.
 They attended different schools, ate in different restaurants, and sat in different bus sections.

 - Why do you think that was?

-The Civil Rights Movement was a movement to end racial segregation in the United States.
+The civil rights movement was a movement to end racial segregation in the United States.
 It took place mostly during the 1950s and the 1960s.
-There were several people who stood up to the groups enforcing racial segregation, and they inspired other people to do the same.
-One of those people was Rosa Parks.
+Several people stood up to the groups enforcing racial segregation and inspired others to do the same.

-In this lesson, you will learn how Rosa inspired all of Montgomery, Alabama, to take a stand against racial segregation, and even helped to end segregation in some areas of the city.
+In this lesson, you will learn how Rosa inspired all of Montgomery, Alabama, to take a stand against racial segregation and even helped to end segregation in some areas of the city.

-Rosa Parks was one of the most important leaders of the civil rights movement.
+Rosa Parks was one of the most important civil rights movement leaders.
 She led by example, showing others that they, too, could stand up to people who were doing wrong.

 - Do you know someone who was a part of the civil rights movement in the mid-1900s?

-- What role did he or she play?
+- What role did they play?

 - Have you ever done something to take a stand against something you thought was wrong?